-This is the first stage, wherein the enterprises identify the potential threats that may affect them.
-Along with threats, they also research as to what steps can be taken in order to handle those threats.
+It is the first stage, wherein the enterprises identify the potential threats that may affect them.
+Along with threats, they also research as to what steps can be taken to handle those threats.

 #2 – Reconstitution

 In the next phase, the employees of the enterprise are presented with the plans that are identified in the initiation stage, which are required to be followed.
-Enterprise needs to ensure that all the employees are ready for the change and those who are not ready, will be required to leave the enterprise.
+Enterprise needs to ensure that all the employees are ready for the change, and those who are not prepared will be required to leave the enterprise.

 #3 – Institutionalization

 The plan is put to action in this stage.
-It is a very important stage and a lot of training sessions are held for employees so that the enterprise can now cater to customer needs.
+It is a crucial stage, and many training sessions are held for employees so that the enterprise can now cater to customer needs.
 Thus, the execution of the plan is done under this stage.

 #4 – Maintenance

-This is the final stage, wherein it is ensured that the plan continues to remain effective and is being followed by everyone properly so that the enterprise continues to meet customer demands and requirements as suggested in the initial plan.
+It is the final stage.
+It is ensured that the plan continues to remain effective and is being followed by everyone properly.
+The enterprise continues to meet customer demands and requirements, as suggested in the initial plan.

-On the other hand, product orientation strategy focuses on improving the quality of the product it makes on a regular basis.
-It does not associate itself with the requirements of the customers, rather focuses on how it can improve its product.
+On the other hand, product orientation strategy focuses on improving the quality of the product it makes regularly.
+It does not associate itself with the requirements of the customers, instead focuses on how it can improve its product.

 Companies that follow market orientation enjoy various benefits.